Key concepts

 Examples

-Add a remote repository on the given URL to the list of remotes and assign it the alias origin:
+Add a remote repository at the given URL to the list of remotes and assign it the alias origin:

 git remote add origin https://github.com/user/repo.git